 Varied career opportunities await degree recipients.
 Many graduates seek positions as general education classroom teachers, where their expertise in reading and writing assessment and instruction enables them to provide exemplary instruction to students of all performance levels.
 Others use their newly acquired depth of knowledge to specialize in literacy assessment and instruction.
 In this case, degree recipients meet requirements for positions as reading and literacy teachers, specialists, and coaches.

-- SED RS 600 Introduction to Research (4 cr)
+- RS 600 Introduction to Research (4 cr)

 - LC 900 Independent Study (to support completion of capstone project) (4 cr)